mykelkyle/calculator/README.md

 Much simpler and cleaner to maintain.

 Overall, I learned that stricter demarcation of function roles and variables helps greatly in terms of scalability.

+Looking back, I can see that my commit messages were vague and sparse.
+In the future, I will commit more frequently and specifically.
+In addition, I will use more semantic HTML, like using button tags instead of divs for the calculator numberpad.